eosnetworkfoundation/grant-framework/applications/ShuFanNFT.md

 > Please provide the following:

-- **Name:** If the name of your project is not descriptive, a tag line (one sentence summary).
+- **Name:** ShuFan NFT
-- **Brief Description:** A brief description of your project.
+- **Brief Description:** The ShuFan NFT project was founded by original illustrator ShuFan Chen, dedicated to sharing her original artwork through NFT, each NFT is unique and limited edition, and trying to be an important part of the Metaverse.
-- **Relationship to EOSIO:** An indication of how your project relates to / integrates into EOSIO.
+- **Relationship to EOSIO:** The illustration NFTs are minted on EOS blockchain, including the NFT market of https://eos.atomichub.io.
-- **Reason for Interest:** An indication of why your team is interested in creating this project.
+- **Reason for Interest:** ShuFan is an original artist, she loves painting, hope to share them with the world by NFT.

 ### Project Details